qiskit-community/qiskit-nature/docs/getting_started.rst

 Installation
 ============

-Qiskit Nature depends Qiskit, which has its own `Qiskit Getting Started <https://qiskit.org/documentation/getting_started.html>`__ detailing the installation options and its supported environments/platforms.
+Qiskit Nature depends on Qiskit, which has its own `Qiskit Getting Started <https://qiskit.org/documentation/getting_started.html>`__ detailing the installation options and its supported environments/platforms.
 You should refer to that first.
 Then the information here can be followed which focuses on the additional installation